Kavyasree14/CSCI-596-Scientific-Computing-and-Visualization/README.md

 This project demonstrates a **protein folding simulation** integrated with **machine learning** to predict protein structures dynamically.
 Using **OpenMM**, we simulate the molecular dynamics of a protein, visualize it in 3D using **PyVista**, and leverage a machine learning model for real-time structure predictions.
 GPU acceleration is integrated to ensure high performance.

+Why This Project?
+Protein folding is a critical biological process where a protein assumes its functional 3D shape.
+Misfolding can cause diseases like Alzheimer’s and Parkinson’s, while accurate folding is essential for drug design and biotechnology.
+I chose this project because it combines molecular simulations and machine learning, offering a powerful, scalable solution for real-time protein analysis.

+Input:
+Protein structures in PDB format are cleaned and preprocessed using PDBFixer.
+Simulation:
+OpenMM models the folding process using accurate force fields.
+Visualization:
+PyVista renders the 3D protein structure in real time, updating atom positions dynamically.
+Machine Learning:
+A neural network trained on augmented protein data predicts the folded structure.
 ---

 ## **Table of Contents**